aaronsb/mother-goose/README.md

 1. **Spawn child AI instances** using Goose CLI
 2. **Manage multiple "goslings" in parallel** for collaborative problem-solving
-3. **Monitor subprocess status and output** in real-time
+3. **Monitor subprocess status and output** in real-time, with pagination for large outputs
+4. **Have interactive conversations** with running gosling processes via follow-up prompts
-4. **Release child processes** when they're no longer needed
+5. **Release child processes** when they're no longer needed

-This creates a powerful recursive capability where an AI can delegate subtasks to other AI instances, enabling more complex workflows and reasoning chains.
+This creates a powerful recursive capability where an AI can delegate subtasks to other AI instances and have ongoing conversations with them, enabling more complex workflows and interactive reasoning chains.

 ## Documentation